Published February 15, 2023

 Local Law 97

-NYC’s groundbreaking climate legislation sets carbon emissions caps for large buildings starting in 2024.
+NYC’s groundbreaking climate legislation sets carbon emissions caps for large buildings that began in 2024.

 Embracing net zero (w/ Julie Hirigoyen)